andrew-is-small/riot-games/README.md

 # the code

 The main run method can be found [at the bottom of this file](pythonfiles/run.py).

+Methods for getting and processing game info can be found [here](pythonfiles/main.py).

-This code is not very good, and I plan to revisit the project sometime soon.
+This code is pretty scuffed, and I plan to revisit the project sometime soon.
 It simply demonstrates the capability to interact with the riot games API and collect data from it.

 # Other info